-The Work/Industry Futures Program’s research has resulted in substantial end-user impacts.
-The following examples showcase this research impact:
+The Centre for Decent Work & Industry engages in research with substantial end-user impacts.
+The following examples showcase this research impact.

-Deanna Grant-Smith’s research with colleagues from Griffith University and RMIT University on networked governanace arrangements for climate change adapation and disaster management featured in the most recent Intergovernmental Panel on Climate Change Report, Global Warming of 1.5 degrees celcius.
+Deanna Grant-Smith’s research with colleagues from Griffith University and RMIT University on networked governance arrangements for climate change adaptation and disaster management featured in the most recent Intergovernmental Panel on Climate Change Report, Global Warming of 1.5 degrees Celsius.
 This report considers the impacts of global warming of 1.5 degrees C above pre-industrial levels and related global greenhouse gas emission pathways, in the context of strengthening the global response to the threat of climate change, sustainable development, and efforts to eradicate poverty.
-Deanna’s research was cited 12 times in the report, primarily in relation to strengthening and implementing the global response to climate change.
+Deanna’s research was cited 12 times in the report, primarily in relation to strengthening and implementing the global response to climate change